-Original Medicare includes both Part A and Part B. Part A is hospital insurance, which includes benefits for inpatient care while in the hospital, skilled nursing facility and some home health care.
-Part B is medical insurance, which includes benefits for outpatient care such as doctors’ services, medical supplies and preventive services.
+Medicare in Illinois includes both Part A and Part B. Part A is hospital insurance, which includes benefits for inpatient care while in the hospital, skilled nursing facility, and some home health care.
+Part B is medical insurance, which includes benefits for outpatient care such as doctor’s services, medical supplies, and preventive services.

 Part A and Part B Costs

-Most people do not pay a premium for Medicare Part A. As long as you or your spouse paid Medicare taxes while working, you’re eligible for premium-free coverage.
-Part B however, carries an average monthly premium ($135.50 in 2019).
+Most people do not pay a premium for Part A. As long as you or your spouse paid Medicare taxes while working, you’re eligible for premium-free coverage.
+Part B however, carries an average monthly premium ($164.90 in 2023).
 Premiums are based on income, but most people pay the standard premium amount.
 The Part B premium is deducted automatically from your Social Security check each month.
-In addition to the monthly premium, Part B recipients pay a deductible ($185 per year) as well as coinsurance (up to 20% of the Medicare approved amount for doctor services, outpatient care and some medical equipment).
+In addition to the monthly premium, recipients pay a deductible ($226 per year) as well as coinsurance (up to 20% of the Medicare-approved amount for doctor services, outpatient care, and some medical equipment).

 There are only two ways to get Medicare coverage: Original Medicare (Part A and Part B) or Medicare Advantage (Part C).
-Enrollment in Original Medicare is automatic for most people when they turn 65, but if you wish to have Medicare Advantage, you need to choose a plan that fits your needs.
-Many seniors who stay with Original Medicare supplement their coverage with Medicare Supplement Insurance (Medigap) or a Prescription Drug Plan (Part D).
+Enrollment in Medicare is automatic for most people when they turn 65, but if you wish to have Medicare Advantage, you need to choose a plan that fits your needs.
+Many seniors who stay with Medicare supplement their coverage with a Medicare Supplement plan or a Prescription Drug Plan.

 Medigap does not provide Part A and Part B benefits, but instead, adds to them.
-The right Medigap plan can help shoulder some of the out-of-pocket expenses associated with Original Medicare coverage, like deductibles, coinsurance or copays.
-While most Medicare Advantage plans include coverage for prescription drugs, Original Medicare does not.
-However, prescription drug benefits can be added to Original Medicare as a stand-alone Part D plan.
+The right plan can help shoulder some of the out-of-pocket expenses associated with Medicare coverage, like deductibles, coinsurance, or copays.
+While most Medicare Advantage plans include coverage for prescription drugs, Medicare does not.
+However, prescription benefits can be added to Medicare as a stand-alone Part D plan.

 Part B coverage: https://www.medicare.gov/what-medicare-covers/part-b/what-medicare-part-b-covers.html